Welcome to Rose Hill Farm!

 For the larger context of food security, self-sufficiency, climate change, and environmental sustainability components, check out the blog Three Chickens Strong.

 I do hope to add some videos of life on the farm to provide some context for the activities, successes and challenges of small-farm life.
-I also sometimes provide links to the books and tools I use myself on the farm.
-These are affiliate links that do provide a small return if you choose to buy those products yourself.
-These links do not affect the price you pay for those products.
+I also sometimes provide links to the books and tools I use myself on the farm through affiliate links.

 If you enjoy the site, I encourage you to sign up to the e-mail listing.
 I promise not to bombard you with e-mails, but from time to time I will send out updates and alerts.